Sunday, July 18, 2021

 It was the 139th home run of Ruth's career.
 This made him the sport's all-time leader.

-One hundred and thirty-eight.
+One hundred and thirty-nine.
 How quaint it now sounds.
 But until this point, home runs were rare.
 You've heard the expression "change the game"?
 Babe Ruth changed the game of baseball as much as any man after its pioneer era did.

 Meet the previous record-holder, with 138.
 This is Roger Connor -- no middle name.
 He was born on July 1, 1857 in Waterbury, Connecticut, 30 miles southwest of Hartford, 130 miles southwest of Boston, and 90 miles northeast of Midtown Manhattan.
 Mostly a 1st baseman, he appeared in the major leagues from 1880 to 1897, including from 1883 to 1894 with the New York Giants.